Meter

 -

-starts(Iterable) –Any iterable giving the starting position of events.
+starts(Sequence) –Any sequence giving the starting position of events.
 Each constituent start must be expressed relative to a reference value such that X.0 is the start of a unit, X.5 is the mid-point, etc. Floats are the main expected type here (as above); we seek to reverse engineer a plausible fraction from each.
 If any start is already an exact Fraction or int, then it stays as it is, whatever the user setting: this functionality serves to improve the accuracy of timing data; there's no question of ever reducing it, even if user settings suggest that.

 -